-This is a fair question, not only for prospective clients of Jersey banks but also current account holders.
+This is a fair question, not only for prospective clients of Jersey banks but also for current account holders.
 Fortunately, most experts anticipate that Jersey banks will do just fine.
 After all, most of the money flowing through Jersey banks doesn’t flow into the Jersey economy.
 Instead, it sits in major banks in London, Frankfurt, Zurich, Paris, and beyond.

 The amount that you will be required to deposit is going to primarily depend on the account you want and the bank you apply to.
 For instance, when it comes to premier banking, you can open an account for as little as US $30,000 or by being able to demonstrate US $60,000 in annual income.
 Alternatively, private banking may require a US $ 500,000 deposit.
 As for corporate, investment funds, or other institutional accounts, you can obviously expect significantly larger deposits to be required.

 Jersey bank accounts and TCSPs are closely connected, especially if you have any interest in using a corporation or other entity in conjunction with your banking.
-And, it makes sense, Jersey trusts, companies, and investment funds are critical to the local economy.
+And, it makes sense, that Jersey trusts, companies, and investment funds are critical to the local economy.
 And, they all have to bank somewhere.
 In fact, according to Jersey Finance, over £600bn in trusts is managed by locally regulated trust company businesses.

 So, if you plan on opening a Jersey bank account for an entity, you’ll need some direction on how to work with Jersey TCSPs first.
 Not surprisingly, choosing a TCSP is just as important as choosing which bank to open an account with.

-Like all countries, opening a Jersey bank account for a non-resident, non-resident owned entity, or investment vehicle, isn’t as easy as walking into a local branch.
+Like all countries, opening a Jersey bank account for a non-resident, non-resident-owned entity, or investment vehicle, isn’t as easy as walking into a local branch.
 Instead, you need to know which banks match your profile, want you as a client, and have requirements that you can meet.

 So, it’s important to keep in mind that account opening requirements vary from bank to bank.
 Likewise, certain banks will be better equipped to serve different types of clients.
 And, while Jersey is a sound option for non-resident and expat clients, there are only a few banks that actually offer such accounts.